vignesh022/Classy-Fy/README.md

 I achieved a 70% accuracy of label assignment for this case.

 # Improvements

-Classy-Fy makes it easy for an active Spotify user/subscriber to quickly sort and organize their music into their library playlists.
-It functions off the user's tastes in music and takes a completely unbiased approach when assigning labels to songs.

 My intentions behind designing Classy-Fy stemmed from my own experience organizing my music library as I migrated across platforms in the past.
 Having a tool like Classy-Fy back in the day would have facilitated a smoother transition.
 That being said, Classy-Fy is primarily designed to advise a user on the best matching playlist label for a given song, this process can sometimes not be entirely accurate or accurate enough.